Eldarin Lerya Vanda (E.L.V.) / Haltia Vapautusrintama (H.V.R.) / Elvish Liberation Front (E.L.F.)

 - Conceptually derived elvish cultural activities

 4 meetings scheduled.
-12 people have checked in (9 distinct people), and 12 anonymous guest tickets.
+12 people have checked in (9 distinct people), and 12 guest tickets.